 Knowing which item worked for my child was eventually a process of trial and error.
 While some stuff had great reviews, they didn’t work as well for me and my baby.
-After all these hits and misses, I now have a list of products I swear by.
+After all these hits and misses, I now have a list of products for newborns I swear by.

 And so, I lived the mom life.
-Through it, I gathered the 5 products that I really wish I had purchased way, way earlier (if only some guardian angel had told me about them earlier!).
+Through it, I gathered the 5 products for newborns that I really wish I had purchased way, way earlier (if only some guardian angel had told me about them earlier!).

 5 Products To Buy For Your Newborn Baby